nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Unmark Attendance

 #### Implementation
-Unmark Attendance command is facilitated by `UnarkAttendanceParser`, `UnarkAttednanceCommand` and `Model`
+Unmark Attendance command is facilitated by `UnarkAttendanceParser`, `UnarkAttednanceCommand`, and `Model`

 * `UnarkAttendanceParser`-- Parse the input of users
 * `UnarkAttednanceCommand` -- Execute the command given the parsed user input